oracle/weblogic-kubernetes-operator/site/traefik.md

 # Load balancing with Traefik

-If the `loadBalancer` option is set to `traefik` when running the `create-domain-job.sh` script to create a WebLogic domain in Kubernetes, then the Traefik Ingress Controller will be installed into the *cluster* and an *ingress* will be created for each WebLogic *cluster* in the *domain*.
+If the `loadBalancer` option is set to `traefik` when running the `create-weblogic-domain.sh` script to create a WebLogic domain in Kubernetes, then the Traefik Ingress Controller will be installed into the *cluster* and an *ingress* will be created for each WebLogic *cluster* in the *domain*.

 More information about the Traefik Ingress controller can be found at: [https://docs.traefik.io/user-guide/kubernetes/](https://docs.traefik.io/user-guide/kubernetes/)